mr-adult/tree-iterators-rs/README.md

 attach_ancestors() is a method that can be called after any of the above APIs to change the iterator structure into one that returns a slice of all ancestors and the current value in the tree.
 If one of these is called, the (now streaming) iterator will yield a slice where the item at index 0 is the root value, the item at index len() - 1 is the current value, and everything in between is the other ancestors.
 As an example, when we are at the value of 10 in our traversal, the slice will look like this: \[0, 2, 6, 7, 8, 9, 10\].

-For example, we can use this API to filter down to only the values where all of the ancestors are even numbers in the example tree:
+For example, we can use this API to filter down to only the values where all of the ancestors are even numbers in the example tree.

+NOTE: Be sure to add a use  statement for streaming_iterator::StreamingIterator to pull in the filter, map, reduce, for_each, etc. methods.

 ```rust
 use streaming_iterator::StreamingIterator;